Bloomfield Road, Blackpool

 At the end of the 1980s The Continental Bedding Shop moved into Bloomfield Road after their previous premises were burnt down by a teenager on Christmas Day 1988.

 In 2011 the Jaguar Daimler Heritage Trust ran a Tour from Coventry to Blackpool to celebrate the 90th anniversary of the foundation of the Swallow Sidecar Company.
-The tour stopped at Bloomfield Road when it was run as Blackpool’s No. 1 Working Mens Club for a ‘fish supper’ which was served in a facsimile copy of the Blackpool Gazette.
+The tour stopped at the Bloomfield Road site, when it was run as Blackpool’s No. 1 Working Mens Club, for a ‘fish supper’ which was served in a facsimile copy of the Blackpool Gazette.
 The No.1 Working Mens Club closed down in 2016 after being charged huge fees by a debt management business.

 Jimmy Armfield was born in 1935 and played football for Blackpool from 1954 to 1971, ten of these years as captain.